 As a first step, we will need to create a bucket on Garage and enabling website access on it:

-garage key new --name nix-key garage bucket create nix.example.com garage bucket allow nix.example.com --read --write --key nix-key garage bucket website nix.example.com --allow
+garage key create nix-key garage bucket create nix.example.com garage bucket allow nix.example.com --read --write --key nix-key garage bucket website nix.example.com --allow

 Next, we want to check that our bucket works: